 - Surface PAR voltage added to scan-Surface PAR is enabled - A/D offset offset for Surface PAR to adjust for drift in electronics - 5.
-In SEATERM, send AddSPAR=Y (if not already enabled) and Offset=0. - 6.
+In Seaterm, send AddSPAR=Y (if not already enabled) and Offset=0. - 6.
 Set the Deck Unit thumbwheel switch to 9. - 7.
 The number displayed on the Deck Unit's Word Display LED is the value to use for the offset.
-In SEATERM, send Offset=x, where x is the number displayed. - 8.
+In Seaterm, send Offset=x, where x is the number displayed. - 8.
 On the Deck Unit, verify that the LED shows 0.
 If not, repeat Step 7. - 9.
 Turn off the Deck Unit.

-Setting Up CTD Configuration (.con) File in SEASAVE
+Setting Up CTD Configuration (.xmlcon or .con) File in Seasave

+Seasave version 7.21a and later automatically sends AddSPAR=Y or AddSPAR=N, based on the setting in the configuration (.xmlcon or .con) file.
+For earlier versions of Seasave, AddSPAR= must be consistent with the setting in the configuration (.xmlcon or .con) file.
 The Deck Unit integrates the position data from the Surface PAR sensor into the CTD data stream.
-SEASAVE, Sea-Bird's real-time data acquisition and display program, stores and optionally displays the Surface PAR data along with the CTD data.
-SEASAVE requires a .con file, which defines the CTD.
-The .con file must indicate if Surface PAR data is being added to the CTD data by the Deck unit.
-See Setting Up CTD Configuration (.con) File in SEASAVE in Section 5: Setting Up System for details on viewing and modifying the .con file in SEASAVE.
+Seasave, Sea-Bird's real-time data acquisition and display program, stores and optionally displays the Surface PAR data along with the CTD data.
+Seasave requires a .xmlcon or .con file, which defines the CTD.
+The file must indicate if Surface PAR data is being added to the CTD data by the Deck unit.
+See Setting Up CTD Configuration (.xmlcon or .con) File in Seasave in Section 5: Setting Up System for details on viewing and modifying the configuration file in Seasave.